The power to change another person's life can be a great responsibility or a terrible burden. For Anil Patel, it will be

 "The Golden Son is one of those books with endearing characters that compel you to keep reading ...
 A story of identity, belonging, love, and family are woven gracefully together through the craft of Gowda’s writing.
 Each character becomes a part of you, as you latch yourself onto their stories, listening, feeling, and never wanting to let go."— Femina Magazine (India)

-- THE GOLDEN SON is chosen as the Target Book Club Pick for December 2016.
+- Chosen as the Target Book Club Pick for December 2016.
 Exclusive Target edition on sale in stores and Target website.

-- THE GOLDEN SON hit #1 on the Canadian Fiction bestseller list in both of Canada's national newspapers (Globe & Mail and Toronto Star)
+- Hit #1 on the Canadian Fiction bestseller list in both of Canada's national newspapers (Globe & Mail and Toronto Star)